 Barcelona Science and Technology Diplomacy Summer School

-Aimed at mid-career scientists and technology experts, as well as diplomats and international relations practitioners, this online edition of the Summer School offers an immersive 30+ hours of live sessions that covers the most pressing issues on Science and Technology Diplomacy ranging from sustainable development to technology diplomacy, with a special focus on Europe, the Mediterranean and the role of global cities.
+Aimed at mid-career scientists and technology experts, as well as diplomats and international relations practitioners, this edition of the Summer School offers 30+ hours of sessions that cover the most pressing issues on Science and Technology Diplomacy ranging from sustainable development to technology diplomacy, with a special focus on Europe, the Mediterranean and the role of global cities.

 What is Science and Technology Diplomacy?